-In terms of Progress 8, the new national measure, we were top of London in 2016 and look set to score even higher when new national measures are confirmed in October.
-Our provisional figure of +1.40 would be higher than any school has ever achieved in England and it is a testament to all the hard work put in by staff and students alike.
+In terms of Progress 8, the new national measure, we were top of London in 2017 and this year are fourth in the country.
+Our provisional figure of +1.49 is a testament to all the hard work put in by staff and students alike.
 We are a Sunday Times Top 20 School and have also received the Evening Standard School of the Year Award.

-The academy also saw a significant increase in its EBacc score (A*-C or 4 and above in the core academic subjects), which increased from 41% in 2016 to 54% this year.
-This is well above the national average, which was only 23% in 2016.
+The academy also saw a significant increase in its EBacc score (A*-C or 4 and above in the core academic subjects), which increased from 41% in 2016 to 48% this year.
+This is well above the national average, which was only 19.5%.

 Amidst the success of the academy as a whole, there are a number of achievements from students, including 16 year-old Anita Fonseca.